Who else can help me?

 Blue Smile provides arts-based, long term therapy in Cambridgeshire schools, for children aged 3-13 who are struggling with mental and emotional issues.
 The charity works closely with the school and parents for the best possible outcomes, even for children with the most complex and challenging needs.
 As well as one to one therapy, they supply staff training and supervision, workshops, group work and parenting programmes.
 See their website for the costs and details of these services.

-It is estimated that at any given time up to 200,000 children in the UK are affected by having a parent or close family member in prison.
+It is estimated that up to 300,000 children in the UK are affected by having a parent or close family member in prison.
 This is more than the number affected by divorce.

-Ormiston Families Breaking Barriers is a non-judgemental, early intervention service providing support for children and young people affected by the imprisonment of a close family member.
+Ormiston Families Breaking Barriers is a non-judgemental, early intervention service providing support for children and young people aged 5-19 years old, affected by the imprisonment of a close family member.

-We work in schools, family homes, or wherever a young person feels safe, to help them come to terms with the emotional trauma.
+We work with children in schools, family homes, or wherever a young person feels safe.

 The Kite Trust are Cambridgeshire’s leading organisation working with LGBT+ young people.
 We are proud to promote the health, well-being, and inclusion of LGBT+ young people across Cambridgeshire; raising awareness, supporting, and educating our local communities.